adamisom/package-delivery-app/readme.md

 ## Code Style
 This project adheres to pep8.

 Idiomatic or 'Pythonic' ways were preferred, to the extent I've successfully learned them.
 Possible exception: I often prefer from/import for imports.
+Another possible exception: no helper to use instead of several print statements that print 79 \*'s.

 I aimed for clarity in organization at the package, module, and method/function level; in docstrings and other comments; and in naming of variables, methods/functions and classes.
 I aimed to keep each methods/function brief, for it to do one type of thing, and for all its logic to be on the "same level".
 If you read all the code and say 'WTF' more than a few times, I guess I've failed to achieve that clarity.